ArthurCrette/COVID-GEN-ATTESTATION-FR/README.md

 containment plan announced by the government and starting on 17/03/2020 at 12:00 to combat the spread of the COVID-19 virus.

 The project is a site that allows to generate in PDF (Android/PC) and Image (IOS) a certificate according to the government conditions with an electronic signature.

+The idea of the project is to make it possible to carry a version of the certificate but also to allow those who do not have a printer to be able to have one.

 *PROJECT UNDER DEVELOPMENT & OPEN TO SUGGESTION AND HELP*